OWASP/www-project-operational-technology-top-10/docs/the-top-10/introduction.md

+# Introduction

+## How were the OT Top 10 created

+- meetings every two weeks to gather the top 10 list
+- quantitative discussion to form the top 10

+## How did we make sure that we covered reality

+- check existing OT incident reports and see if the proposed top 10 fit

-# structure of each top 10 item
+## structure of each top 10 item

 Each entry in the OWASP OT Top 10 will be accompanied by a short description, public incidents exploiting that entry, recommended mitigations and countermeasures, as well as references and tooling to assist in addressing the identified risks.